 PDEs that are certain not to produce any integrability conditions are called formally integrable.
 Proving formal integrability of PDEs is notoriously difficult.
-There exists however the related notion of \textit{\textbf{involutive}} PDEs that implies formal integrability, i.e. constitutes a stronger condition, whilst at the same time is much easier to verify (cf. \cite{seiler2009involution}, \cite{seiler1994analysis}). \begin{theorem} PDE (\ref{DiffeoEqn}) is involutive and thus, in particular, formally integrable. \end{theorem} \begin{proof} We only sketch why any potential integrability condition of (\ref{DiffeoEqn}) is necessarily linearly dependent on the equations already contained in (\ref{DiffeoEqn}) and thus provides no further information needed to construct a power series solution.
-Details can be found in \cite{seiler1994analysis} and \cite{TobiMaster}.
-The claim follows from the fact that the homogeneous part of PDE (\ref{DiffeoEqn}) is described by vector fields that span the image of the lie algebra morphism (\ref{LieJ2}) in $\Gamma(J^2F)$.
-The only way for linear PDEs to generate integrability conditions is by adding several prolongations of individual equations in the PDE such that all second derivative order contributions cancel due to the commutative law of second partial derivatives.
-The remaining first derivative order contribution can then be shown to be given by a commutator of vector fields contained in the image of (\ref{LieJ2}).
-As this image, in particular, constitutes a Lie algebra, this commutator is necessarily given as linear combination of individual vector fields and thus vanishes modulo PDE (\ref{DiffeoEqn}).
-Hence, the first-order contribution is already contained in (\ref{DiffeoEqn}) and therefore does not constitute an integrability condition. \end{proof} Theorem \ref{Invol} implies that the previously described perturbative techniques can safely be applied to PDE (\ref{DiffeoEqn}), without risking to obtain perturbative solutions that are too general.
+There exists, however, the related notion of \emph{involutive} PDEs that implies formal integrability, i.e., constitutes a stronger condition, whilst at the same time is much easier to verify \cite{Seiler_1994,Seiler_2010}. \begin{theorem} PDE system (\ref{DiffeoEqn}) is involutive and thus, in particular, formally integrable. \end{theorem} \begin{proof} We only sketch why any potential integrability condition of (\ref{DiffeoEqn}) is necessarily linearly dependent on the equations already contained in (\ref{DiffeoEqn}) and thus provides no further information needed to construct a power series solution.
+Details can be found in \cite{Seiler_1994} and \cite{Reinhart_2019}.
+The claim follows from the fact that the homogeneous part of PDE system (\ref{DiffeoEqn}) is described by vector fields that span the image of the lie algebra morphism (\ref{LieJ2}) in $\Gamma(J^2F)$.
+The only way for linear PDEs to generate integrability conditions is by adding several prolongations of individual equations in the system such that all second-derivative-order contributions cancel due to the commutative law of second partial derivatives.
+The remaining first-derivative-order contributions can then be shown to be given by a commutator of vector fields contained in the image of (\ref{LieJ2}).
+As this image, in particular, constitutes a Lie algebra, this commutator is necessarily given as linear combination of individual vector fields and thus vanishes modulo PDE system (\ref{DiffeoEqn}).
+Hence, the first-order contribution is already contained in (\ref{DiffeoEqn}) and therefore does not constitute an integrability condition. \end{proof} Theorem \ref{Invol} implies that the previously described perturbation techniques can safely be applied to PDE (\ref{DiffeoEqn}), without risking to obtain perturbative solutions that are too general.

 Involutive PDEs admit many unique properties.
-For instance, they allow for a straight forward prediction of the form of the general solution. \begin{theorem} The general solution to (\ref{DiffeoEqn}) is of the form
+For instance, they allow for a straightforward prediction of the form of the general solution. \begin{theorem} The general solution to (\ref{DiffeoEqn}) is of the form